Vigilantes captivate the literature world

 Jeff Lindsay: Dexter Morgan

-Rooted in a traumatic past, Dexter was raised by his adoptive father, Harry Morgan, a police officer.
-Harry instilled in Dexter a moral code that channels his murderous inclinations toward those who have escaped the clutches of the legal system.
-When night falls, Dexter indulges his true passion: killing.
+Dexter's adoptive father, Harry Morgan, a police officer, raised him after a traumatic childhood event.
+Harry instilled in Dexter a moral code that channels his murderous inclinations toward those who have escaped the law.

 Lee Child: Jack Reacher

 In a departure from typical vigilantes, Reacher isn't driven by a mission to aid others.
 As he states in Persuader, “I don’t care about the little guy.
 I just hate the big guy.
-I hate big smug people who think they can get away with things.”
+I hate big, smug people who think they can get away with things.”

 The character has been adapted into film and television.
 Tom Cruise starred in two movie adaptations in 2012 and 2016.
 Alan Ritchson has portrayed Reacher in two TV seasons since 2022.